kraviecdev/react-task-list/README.md

 6. You can mark all list items as done by button `Mark all as done`
 7. You can hide all marked as done items by button `Hide done`
 8. You can show all marked as done items by button `Show Done`
+9. In `Filter tasks` you can filter lists by tasks name

 ## Available Scripts

 In the project directory, you can run: